 Available in either Web Based delivery or On-Site Delivery

-This insightful and revealing course has been designed to bring either traditional networking experts from the voice and telephony world or new-to-networking individuals up to speed on the world of ATOM and providing layer 2 services over the MPLS domain.
-The course lays the technical groundwork for L2 services for delivery mechanisms such as Metro-Ethernet.
-This course is designed as an instructor led course over the span of two days.
-The course is delivered in a swift, detailed, and understandable way by knowledgeable and experienced MPLS networking specialists.
+This insightful and revealing course has been designed to bring either traditional networking experts from the voice and telephony world or new-to-networking individuals up to speed on the world of MPLS and GMPLS Networking.
+This course is designed as an instructor led knowledge-based course over the span of two days delivered in a swift, detailed, and understandable way by knowledgeable and experienced optical networking specialists.

-- Develop a configuration level application and implementation skill set targeted at AToM/VPWS/VPLS architecture and requirements in the following key areas:
+- Develop a knowledge-based skill set targeted at GMPLS architecture and requirements in the following key areas:

-- Observe and understand the QoS and security issues of L2 VPNs
+- Observe and understand the future of GMPLS standards

 These objectives are met by covering the necessary technical bases in a straight forward manner, by keep the content in context of the objectives - connecting the dots.
 Utilizing a short, subject specific architecture with exercises to drive home key points and configuration observations, that reveal these points builds skills and knowledge based on Bloom's Taxonomy.
 The presentation is always industry current and up-to-date using a technology specialists.

-The target audience for this course is anyone in the telecommunications field that requires a solid and complete understanding of the architecture and requirements for AToM, or layer 1/2 services over an MPLS domain and desires configuration and knowledge-based skills that can be applied to their job function.
+The target audience for this course is anyone in the telecommunications field that requires a solid and complete understanding of the architecture and requirements for Generalized MPLS (GMPLS) in networking and desires knowledge-based skills that can be applied to their job function.
 Ideal candidates are:

 - Network Administrators

-- Operations individuals that will provide AToM/VPWS/VPLS design, configuration and support services
+- Operations individuals that will provide GMPLS design, configuration and support services

-- Development Engineers that must know AToM/VPWS/VPLS architecture and requirements in order to provide hardware and software solutions
+- Development Engineers that must know GMPLS architecture and requirements in order to provide hardware and software solutions

-- Network Design Engineers that need to understand AToM/VPWS/VPLS services and applications
+- Network Design Engineers that need to understand GMPLS services and applications

 - Network Management individuals that are providing element and network management tools